PhotoboothProject/photobooth/docs/faq/index.md

 **Note**

--   Do NOT enable _"Device cam takes picture"_ in admin panel config!
+-   Do NOT enable _"Capture screenshot (preview "from device cam" only)"_ in admin panel config!
 -   Capture from Pi Camera won't work if motion is installed!
 -   Requires Photobooth v2.2.1 or later!